The 10 Best Florida Beach Towns for a Summer Getaway

 Palm Beach Island

-We’ve lived just a few minutes from Palm Beach Island for years, and even now, it still feels like a vacation every time we cross the bridge.
-The streets are full of perfectly trimmed hedges, and the way the ocean peeks through between the mansions makes it feel a little more special than your average beach town.
+We’ve lived just a few minutes from Palm Beach Island for years, and even now it still feels like a little vacation every time we cross the bridge.
+The streets are lined with perfectly trimmed hedges, and every now and then you’ll catch a glimpse of the ocean peeking through between the mansions.

 When we’re in the mood for a really good dinner, we head to Elisabetta’s.
-It’s technically across the bridge in West Palm, but it’s right on the water and one of our favorite places around.
-Their ribeye is one of the best in town, and the pizza is just as good.
+It’s technically across the bridge in West Palm Beach, but it’s right on the water and one of our favorite restaurants in the area.
+Their ribeye is incredible, and the pizza is just as good.

 This post may contain Amazon affiliate links, as an Amazon Associate, we earn from qualifying purchases if you make a purchase through these links at no extra cost to you.
 These commissions help support our work and allow us to continue creating free travel guides and resources.
 Thank you for your support!